Final report for FNE23-038

 Control of Polydora biofouling on oyster farms has been the focus of numerous studies including NESARE Farmer Grant projects in New Jersey and Maine (Haskin 2013 and Leach 2011).
 Saturated brine, ice slurries, heat, and 2-day drying episodes have shown some success in reducing infestations; however, the logistical challenges of implementing these strategies precludes practical farm-scale application (Cox 2012, Martinelli et al 2022, Morse 2015, Littlewood et al 1992, Hadley et al 1997, Hooper 2011, Nel et al 1996).

 In 2021, Zoe Schaedle, a student intern on our farm conducted a three-week experiment to explore rack height as potential control of Polydura sp.
 Zoe placed clean oysters on racks at four heights – 15, 20, 25, and 30” and after two weeks she assessed relative fouling by weighing the mud on the oysters.
 Zoe’s results were interesting as the amount of fouling decreased with rack height (Figure 1).
-This trial has inspired the proposal submitted here in.

-The questions addressed in this proposal are: (1) can I reduce biofouling, and the cost of mitigating biofouling by using higher racks?
+The questions addressed in this project are: (1) can I reduce biofouling, and the cost of mitigating biofouling by using higher racks?
 And (2) what are the other production costs and or benefits that might be associated with employing higher racks?
 As it is critical to understand these tradeoffs from an economic perspective, an important aspect of this study is the development of an economic model to help visualize how a change in gear could affect farm profits.

 Cooperators